Puda14/auto-LED-basic/README.md

 # auto-LED-basic

 A system that determines the light in a room to turn on or off lights.
-If the room is dark, the light will be on; if the room is bright, the light will be turned off.

-# Components

 - 1 Arduino Nano
 - 4 male to female jumper wires